 The Gradinaru Lab has developed an AAV capable of systemic transfection.
 Recently, the first AAV for widespread systemic use was AAV-PHP.B and published in Nature.
-Newer variants have also been validated and shared on BioRXiv. including the protocol for production, purification, and administration.
+Newer variants have also been validated and shared in a Nature Protocols article that includes protocols for production, purification, and administration.
 AAV-PHP and its variants can be accessed at the Clover Center at Caltech.
 Since the Clover Center has limited supplies, future plans include disseminating via the Michigan Vector Core.
 If needed for your work, other related plasmids including our capsids, are deposited at Addgene here.
 Addgene now provides PHP.eB viruses.
 PHP.S viruses are coming soon!

 Brainbow and XFP

 Dawen Cai is a pioneering researcher of Brainbow and continues to improve its usefulness and accessibility.
 The Cai Lab is looking for new collaborators to develop novel means to deliver and control Brainbow expression.
 The Cre version of Brainbow with AAV9 is currently available at Addgene.
 The Brainbow antibody is also now available through Kerafast, which improves the signal amplitude of your Brainbow labeled tissue.
 Similarly, XFP fluorescent proteins also achieve random color mixing with CNS neurons.
 If you hope to use XFP labeling with tissue clearing, please also contact the Clover Center at Caltech.

-Carbon microthreads have many benefits including chemical sensing and minimal tissue damage.
-The Chestek Lab continues to develop higher density versions of carbon threads and can distribute these on a limited basis to the community.
+Carbon fiber electrodes have many benefits including chemical sensing and minimal tissue damage.
+The Chestek Lab continues to develop higher density versions of carbon fibers and can distribute these on a limited basis to the community.
 Click here for more information about this technology.

-The goal of this platform is to provide a coating service for any substrate (wire, carbon thread, silicon, or polymer) using a novel electroplating method developed by Jim Weiland and colleagues at Platinum Group Coatings.
+The goal of this platform is to provide a coating service for any substrate (wire, carbon fiber, silicon, or polymer) using a novel electroplating method developed by Jim Weiland and colleagues at Platinum Group Coatings.